 Meaning

-The message behind “I see happiness as a by-product.
+In the quote “I see happiness as a by-product.
 I don’t think you can pursue happiness.
-I think that phrase is one of the very few mistakes the Founding Fathers made.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.Theme
+I think that phrase is one of the very few mistakes the Founding Fathers made.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.Theme

 What is the message?